alaahmet/thesis/README.md

-Implementation of algorithms are taken from the paper **"Lower Bounds for a Subexponential Optimization Algorithm" by Matoušek**.
+Algorithms are taken from the paper **"Lower Bounds for a Subexponential Optimization Algorithm" by Matoušek**.
 Linear Programming Problem is from Section 4 of the paper.

 ---